aemodular/GRAINS/Grains-Morse/README.md

 To change the initial Morse-Message please search for "###" and adjust the string to your liking!

-To enter new morsecodes connect a MIDI-Keyboard and Connect Bus-Gate with IN1, Bus-CV with IN3.
+To enter new morsecodes (in realtime!) connect a MIDI-Keyboard and Connect Bus-Gate with IN1, Bus-CV with IN3.

 As an intial setup: "Shortcut" audio-out with audio-in, Set P1 to IN1 and max position.
 Set P2 to MAN and max position.
 Set P3 to min postion.
 The Morsecode itself can be modified and/or overwritten as explained further below.